shadabshaukat/DELTA/README.md

     databasename : The name of the database
     "SQL QUERY" : The SQL query you want to test

-## Run Autonomous Oracle Database Latency Check
+## Run Autonomous Database Latency Check
 ### Note

-- In case of autonomous database, the connecting string can be found in OCI Console > Autonomous Database > DB Connection
+- In case of Oracle Autonomous database, the connecting string can be found in OCI Console > Autonomous Database > DB Connection
 - Currently only non mTLS connections are supported for Autonomous database. mTLS with wallet is a roadmap item

 ```